 The landscape of the housing market in New South Wales has shifted rapidly from a buyer’s market to a seller’s one.

-The resurgence of buyer interest in the Sydney property market has meant that auction clearance rates have consistently been in the high 70% – 80% range suggesting there are more buyers than there are sellers and this always leads to higher property prices
+The resurgence of buyer interest in the Sydney property market has meant that auction clearance rates have consistently been in the high 80% range suggesting there are more buyers than there are sellers, and this always leads to higher property prices.

-However, there is currently a flight to quality, with A grade homes and investment grade properties selling quickly.
+However, there is currently a flight to quality, with A grade homes and investment grade properties selling quickly often within days of coming onto the market.

 Sydney’s Property Top Performers 2020